AyushmaanPandey11/Movie-Recommendation-App/README.md

 - Form Validation using UseRef Hook and regex
 - Created and Hoist the project to firebas
 - Deployed in firebase
+- Firebase Signin/SignUp password authentication
+- Redux Store
+- user cartSlice
+- Used updateProfile, Signout, onAuthChanged from firebase api to store and update values in redux store

 # Project Layout
 - Login/Signup Form